pyodide/pyodide-blog/content/posts/canvas-renderer-matplotlib-in-pyodide.md

 To make this possible — the function [putImageData()](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/putImageData) is used for off-screen rendering.
 This is used to put an ImageData object into an off-screen canvas.
 Once that is done, the on-screen canvas can now use the [drawImage()](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) function — to copy the contents of the off-screen canvas and render that stuff to the screen.

-While the long process of rendering to off-screen and then transferring its data to on-screen using _drawImage()_ seems like overkill, it helps us avoid the 2 issues regarding transformations and transparency we discussed above.
+While the long process of rendering to off-screen and then transferring its data to on-screen using _“drawImage()”_ seems like overkill, it helps us avoid the 2 issues regarding transformations and transparency we discussed above.

 ### **Results**